 This is a typical clutch spring used from late 55 up thru the early 80’s.
 See the red spot of paint?
 See more below.

 As a general rule, we found that with normal riding, one could reuse a spring once and sometimes twice with each clutch friction plate replacement.
 The wear on a spring is in two places.
-Most of the wear is on the ends of the finger tips.
-Some is on the backside, but not much.
+Most of the wear is on the ends of the fingertips.
+Some are on the backside, but not much.
 Just being compressed for years will make it flatten out.

 These tips are nearly perfect.